MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 // TODO: add middleware
 ```

-> The middleware is automatically added to the application services since we are using `services.AddConquerorCQSTypesFromExecutingAssembly()`.
-If you are not using this assembly scanning mechanism, you have to add the middleware explicitly, i.e. `services.AddTransient<DataAnnotationValidationCommandMiddleware>();`.
+> The middleware is automatically added to the application services since we are using `services.AddConquerorCQSTypesFromExecutingAssembly()` in [Program.cs](Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/Program.cs).
+If you are not using this assembly scanning mechanism, or want your middleware to have a different lifetime (e.g. a singleton), you have to add the middleware explicitly, e.g. `services.AddSingleton<DataAnnotationValidationCommandMiddleware>();`.

 Now we can start using the middleware in our command handler.
 Each handler configures its own pipeline by implementing an interface (for command handlers it is `IConfigureCommandPipeline` and for query handlers it is `IConfigureQueryPipeline`).
 These interfaces contain a static method `ConfigurePipeline`, which takes a pipeline builder and adds middlewares to it.
 Let's do that for the [IncrementCounterByCommandHandler](Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/IncrementCounterByCommand.cs):

-> The static interface method for the pipeline configuration interfaces only works out-of-the-box if you are using .NET 7 or higher since abstract static interface methods are a new feature introduced in .NET 7.
+> The static interface method for the pipeline configuration interfaces only works out-of-the-box if you are using .NET 7 or higher since [static virtual interface methods](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/static-virtual-interface-members) are a new feature introduced in .NET 7 / C# 11.
 If you are on .NET 6 you can use the **Conqueror.CQS** [analyzers](https://www.nuget.org/packages/Conqueror.CQS.Analyzers/), which contain an analyzer that enforces the static method to be present if a handler implements one of the pipeline configuration interfaces (there is also a code fix to automatically add the method).
 In the project for this recipe the analyzers are already added.

 ```diff
 // TODO: add diff for adding pipeline configuration to handler